 Luxury, You Has It? – Let’s be real

 LVP is not hardwood, and never will be.
-That is not a bad thing, but many buyers see it as such.
+That is not a bad thing, but many buyers see it as such, so if you're planning on selling your home, vinyl plank won't get you the same return as solid hardwood.
 Also, LVP cannot be refinished like many hardwood floors can be.

 As they’re similar products, let’s look at the two “PC” options together in terms of pros and cons:

 Like LVP, WPC/SPC is a cost-effective, albeit more pricey than standard LVP, way to get that look you want with durability on a budget